snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 - Plots are mean centered by moving the mean of the plot, not by changing the underlying data.
 This preserves information that may or may not be useful for downstream analyses
 - Plots are opinionated.
 Based on the model config, the plot's default settings to change to what I believed was the best way to plot that kind of model.
 This gives you the "right" plot without having to specify what "right" means each time
 - A [known issue](https://github.com/snotskie/EpistemicNetworkAnalysis.jl/issues/11) is that the y-axis label can get cutoff when there are a lot of subplots

+!!! discussion

+    - What does the story of the plot seem to be so far?
+    - What information seems to be missing?

 ### Conversation, Window Size, and Empty Units